 If the two were asked for directions by a tourist, Ann would spend time thinking about the best answer, while Jay would have already come up with different kinds of options.

-Nature vs nurture
+Nature vs. nurture

-- Extraversion and introversion – overview at Wikipedia
+- Extraversion and Introversion – Wikipedia

 As said in a resource by Common Sense Education (5 Classroom Strategies That Help Introverts and Extroverts Do Their Best Work) “Extroverts and Introverts depend on each other to do great things”.
-Try mixing up your students so you have introverts and extroverts mixing naturally (in project groups or use the seatign plan to help this along).
-Adapt classroom activities to allow extorverts to introspect and introverts to move around.
+Try mixing up your students so you have introverts and extroverts mixing naturally (in project groups or use the seating plan to help this along).
+Adapt classroom activities to allow extroverts to introspect and introverts to move around.
 Check out our blog on Brainstorming Techniques for more ideas and let us know how it goes!